-Use a tinted plate cover: Despite being able to buy store bought licence plate covers and tinted covers, they can lead you to being charged for having your plate obstructed.
+Use a tinted plate cover: Despite being able to buy store-bought licence plate covers and tinted covers, they can lead you to be charged for having your plate obstructed.

 Actively trying to hide licence plates with truck hatch, protective film or other means: With toll roads taking photographs for payment, Red Light Camera tickets and Speed Radar cameras, it has led drivers to try and obstruct their plates intentionally to hide the plate from these cameras.
 This is a surefire way to obtain a ticket for the charge.
 Prepare to get legal advice.

 HOW TO AVOID GETTING THEM

 Remove any dealership plate cover of tinted after-market covers from your vehicle

 After a snowstorm ensure your vehicle is clear of all snow